 ALL APPLICANTS must be registered with the Family Care Safety Registry for consideration of any position.
 The FCSR forms are included in each application packet and must be completed, signed, and returned regardless of registration status; they are required to be on file with us so that we may complete the background screening.
 If you are unsure about your registration status, or if you need to register, you may check your status or register here.

-Assesses clients’ vocational functioning on an ongoing basis, utilizing background information and work experiences.
+Assesses clients’ vocational functioning on an ongoing basis utilizing background information and work experiences.
 With the client’s permission, provides education and support to family members.
 Discusses client’s preference for disclosure of psychiatric status to employers.

-Provides individualized follow-along supports to assist clients in maintaining employment.
+If engaged in the Supported Employment Program, provides individualized follow-along supports to assist clients in maintaining employment.
 Writes job support plans with clients and incorporating input from the mental health team.
 Adjusts plan according to clients’ needs and preferences.

 Provides timely interventions such as returning phone calls and reacts to situations in a timely manner.
 Participates in meetings with the referring agency and the multi-disciplinary to discuss client’s progress or concerns.

 *Provide help and guidance for clients who are facing different challenges

 *Notice clients’ strengths and instruct them how to make the best out of their strengths

 *Provide assistance and guidance to clients who need help with their everyday work activities or some new tasks

 *Discover clients’ motivation and help develop their skills